 By the way, if you’re not in the mood for local food, and want something regular, here are the 5 best burgers in Barcelona by my friend Michaela.

-We visited a miraculous Castle that’s still under excavation
+Visit a miraculous Castle that’s still under excavation

 Just 7 km away from Cala Mesquida is the little town of Capdepera.
 The Castell de Capdepera, founded in the 14th century, sits on a cliff atop the village.
 It was built by the king’s decree in order to protect local residents from pirates.